What is Trezix?

 Caffeine is a central nervous system stimulant.
 It relaxes muscle contractions in blood vessels to improve blood flow.

-Dihydrocodeine is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Dihydrocodeine is an opioid pain medication, sometimes called a narcotic.

 You should not use this medicine if you have a stomach condition called paralytic ileus, or severe or uncontrolled asthma.
 Do not take more than your recommended dose.
 Acetaminophen overdose can damage your liver or cause death.